tonyfruzza/turbo240z-docs/AEM-Mini-Flying-Lead-Harness.md

 NOTE: This harness includes wires labeled for Injectors 7 & 8 and Coils 7 & 8.
 These outputs are only available on Infinity-308 (formerly Infinity-8h) ECUs, and are not present on the Infinity-306 (formerly Infinity-6).
 These wires are noted with an asterisk (*) in the tables below.
-In the case of using this harness with an Infinity-306 ECU, the unused flying leads may be re-purposed for the corresponding ECU I/O. Refer to ECU pinout documentation for details.
-Any unused wires should either be removed from the harness, or insulated and secured out of the way.
+I have removed these flying leads, allowing them to be re-purposed for for other ECU I/O functions as needed.

 A Micro Relay is included in this harness kit to control power to the ECU.
 The relay needs to be installed into the holder located next to the main ECU connector on the wire harness.
 The relay will only fit in the holder in one